-It’s usually better to keep narratives simple as long as sufficient information is provided.
-It’s always a mistake to leave important information out in order to make the narrative shorter and you should be sure that narratives that describe defective conditions perform the 3 functions described above.
+It’s better to keep narratives simple and short as long as sufficient information is provided.
+It’s always a mistake to leave important information out in order to make the narrative shorter.
+You should be sure that narratives that describe defective conditions perform the 3 functions described above.

 Simple or comprehensive?
 The real answer is two part:

-One part is related to the amount of latitude you want to allow the reader in interpreting what he is reading.
-The second is related to the level of assumption you can make about what the reader knows.
+One part is related to the amount of latitude you want to allow the reader in interpreting what they’re reading: you’re allowing a certain level of interpretation.
+The second is related to the level of comprehension (knowledge) that most people have about homes

 Narratives are read by people with different interests in a transaction: